Robinpig/Note/docs/CS/Algorithms/LSM.md

 This will lead to worse query performance and space utilization.
 The improvements in this category can all be viewed as some variants of the partitioned [tiering design with vertical or horizontal grouping](/docs/CS/Algorithms/LSM.md?id=Tiering-Merge_Policy).

-The WriteBuffer (WB) Tree can be viewed as a vari- ant of the partitioned tiering design with vertical grouping.
+The WriteBuffer(WB) Tree can be viewed as a variant of the partitioned tiering design with vertical grouping.
 It has made the following modifications.
 First, it relies on hash-partitioning to achieve workload balance so that each SSTable group roughly stores the same amount of data.
 Furthermore, it organizes SSTable groups into a B+-tree-like structure to enable self-balancing to minimize the total number of levels.